Sign In / Sign Out

 - Map and Locations

-The four-year experience emphasizes civic engagement opportunities through seven leadership courses, a series of summer internships in nonprofit, government and private organizations, annual retreats and field training experiences with ROTC cadets and midshipmen.
-The cross-sector nature of the program is a recognition that civilian service and military service are really just two sides of the same coin; both make us stronger as a nation.
+The four-year experience in NGSC emphasizes civic engagement opportunities through six leadership courses, a series of summer internships in nonprofit, government and private organizations, and experiential learning activities around students’ “social missions” that enable them to engage more deeply on community challenges.
+In addition, members participate in civilian-military events with active duty soldiers and sailors, reserves, and veterans.
+The cross-sector nature of the program recognizes that civilian and military service are two sides of the same coin, and both make us stronger as a nation.

 Design Aspirations: Transform Society, Enable Student Success and Fuse Intellectual Disciplines